Error

 - Later, you perform a Delta Migration pass.

-- We find that folder F1 is not present at the Destination (there is no foo-bar, only foobar).
+- We find that folder F1 is not presented at the Destination (there is no foo-bar, only foobar).

 - We try to create folder F1 again, and the Destination says the "mailbox already exists".